oleg-alexandrov/PolyView/Readme.md

 PolyView was tested to compile on Linux, OSX, and Windows with Qt 4.8 but other 4.x versions should work as well.

+The QT5v2 branch in this repository is an attempt at making the code compile with Qt 5.
+It compiles and runs, but some issues exist with refreshing the interface properly which need to be looked into.

 Qt can be installed on Ubuntu with the command:

 ```